Spherical Designs on $S^1$ of Finite Harmonic Strength: Introduction

-In the study of spherical $T$-designs, the following basic questions, corresponding to the classical problems (a), (b), (c), naturally arise.
-Namely, for a given or arbitrary finite set $T \subset \mathbb{N}$: \begin{enumerate} \itemsep{0pt} \item[(a')] For which $T$ does no spherical design $X$ with $\Hst(X) = T$ exist? \item[(b')] Does a design $X$ with $\Hst(X)=T$ exist for every finite set $T\subset\mathbb{N}$? \item[(c')] If such an $X$ exists, can one provide explicit constructions? \end{enumerate} Even for $d=2$, the study of $T$-designs remains incomplete.
-Miezaki \cite{Miezaki13} determined the harmonic strength for the shells of the lattice $\mathbb{Z}^2$.
-Meanwhile, Bannai et al.\ \cite{ZBBKY17} investigated obstruction conditions for spherical designs in higher dimensions, i.e., studied non-existence related to question~(a').
-However, on $S^1$, questions~(b') and~(c') remained unsettled.
+For a given finite set \(T\subset\NN\), the following questions naturally arise: \begin{enumerate} \item[(a')] For which \(T\) does no finite set \(X\) with \(\Hst(X)=T\) exist? \item[(b')] Does such an \(X\) exist for every finite set \(T\subset\NN\)? \item[(c')] If such an \(X\) exists, can one construct it explicitly? \end{enumerate} These questions are already nontrivial in dimension \(d=2\).
+Miezaki \cite{Miezaki13} determined the harmonic strength for the shells of the lattice \(\mathbb Z^2\).
+Bannai et al.\ \cite{ZBBKY17} studied non-existence results for spherical designs of prescribed harmonic indices in higher dimensions.
+On \(S^1\), however, the exact realisation problem \(\Hst(X)=T\) for arbitrary finite \(T\subset\NN\) had not been settled in this generality.

-The present paper provides affirmative answers to these questions~(b') and~(c') on $S^1$.
-First, we analyse a one-parameter family of $5$-point configurations on $S^1$ via analytic moment functions, thereby producing designs that annihilate exactly one prescribed harmonic degree $t$ and no others: